nipreps/dmriprep/docs/roadmap.rst

 ====================
-This road-map serves as a guide for developers as well as a way for us to communicate to users and other stake-holders about the expectations they should have about the current functionality of the software and future developments.
+This road-map serves as a guide for developers as well as a way for us to communicate to users and other stake-holders about the expectations they should have for the current functionality of the software and future developments.

 If you would like to be part of the team developing this road-map, please be sure to read our `Contributors Guidelines <https://www.nipreps.org/community/CONTRIBUTING>`__.